 2. Cooking before freezing

-It is a great idea to cook your mushrooms prior to freezing them so that they don’t get freezer burn and turn into mush during the thaw.
+It is a great idea to cook your mushrooms prior to freezing them so that they don’t get freezer burned and turn into mush during the thaw.

 In just 4 quick and simple cooking steps you will have frozen mushrooms for your next recipe ready to go.